Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 Let's look at a real example of Test in action.
 Watch this [video](https://www.youtube.com/watch?v=bvim4rsNHkQ&feature=youtu.be), and answer the following questions.

 **Q.6.a.** Are you surprised by the video?
-Why do you think the company behind this video wanted to share their testing process with the world? (<150 words)
+Why do you think the company behind this video wanted to share their testing process with the world?
+(2 to 3 sentences).

-**Q.6.b.** Can you guess what some of the design specifications and testing benchmarks were from the video? (<150 words)
+**Q.6.b.** Can you guess what some of the design specifications and testing benchmarks were from the video?
+(2 to 3 sentences).

 Working from our design specifications and field standards, we can outline an acceptable margin of error.
 Once we get to a product that is within this range, we can say that we have succeeded and exit the cycle.
 But this is context, specific.

 **Q.6.c.** How would you determine acceptable margins of error in the cases we have seen.
 Think about the stakeholders (who would be affected by a failure of the product), and how they would be impacted.
 Which do you think would have a larger margin of error?
-Why? (<150 words)
+Why?
+(2 to 3 sentences).

 1. KumaMax: Creating an oral enzyme therapeutic to treat Celiac Disease